+Flows{i,t+1} =

+$$\beta \Delta FFR_t \times High Income{i,t} + \gamma' X{i,t} + \varepsilon{i,t+1}$$

+, (9)

-$$Flows{i,t+1} = \beta \Delta FFR_t \times High \ Income{i,t} + \gamma' X{i,t} + \varepsilon{i,t+1}, \tag{9}$$ rate.
-The set of control variables $X{i,t}$ includes fund returns, fund return volatility, the interaction between volatility and the three-year change in the fed funds rate, log AUM, expenses, income tax, and the interaction between income tax and a high-income dummy.
+where Flows{i,t+1} denotes the monthly fund flows into fund i and $\Delta FFR_t \times High Income{i,t}$ the interaction of the high-income dummy and the three-year changes in the fed funds rate.
+The set of control variables $X{i,t}$ includes fund returns, fund return volatility, the interaction between volatility and the three-year change in the fed funds rate, log assets under management, expenses, income tax, and the interaction between income tax and a high-income dummy.
 Controlling for volatility and its interaction with the changes in the fed funds rate is particularly important to alleviate the concern that our results are driven by investors' desire to reach for yield by investing in riskier assets when interest rates are lower.
 We also include time fixed effects to absorb unobservable macroeconomic shocks.
-We are interested in the coefficient on the interaction term, β , which measures the additional fund flows that high-income funds receive relative to low-income funds following a 1% change in the fed funds rate.
+We are interested in the coefficient of the interaction term, β , which measures the additional fund flows that high-income funds receive relative to low-income funds following a 1% change in the fed funds rate.
 If low-interest rates lead investors to reach for income, we should expect a negative value for the coefficient β .

-18The slow response to interest rate changes is not necessarily inconsistent with the evidence that individual investors trade frequently as interest rate news may be less salient than other news.
+18The slow response to interest rate change is not necessarily inconsistent with the evidence that individual investors trade frequently as interest rate news may be less salient than other news.

-19In Figure IA.5 of the Internet Appendix, we show that expected and unexpected policy changes lead to similar results.
+19In Figure C.5 of the Online Appendix, we show that both expected and unexpected policy changes lead to similar results.

 Table VI reports the regression results.
-Columns (1) and (2) report the results for this regression estimated across the full sample of equity and bond funds, respectively.
-The coefficient on the interaction term, β , in regression (9) is negative and significant, indicating that high-income funds receive more inflows when interest rates fall.
-The economic magnitude is large: a 1% decrease in the fed funds rate leads to a 5% (0.128% per month × 36 months) cumulative increase in AUM for high-income equity funds over a period of three years, compared to low-income equity funds.
-The effect on bond mutual funds is somewhat smaller: a 1% decrease in the fed funds rate leads to a 2% (0.054% per month × 36 months) cumulative increase in AUM for high-income bond funds over three years, compared to low-income equity funds.
-The effect on bond mutual funds is somewhat smaller: a 1% decrease in AUM for high-income bond funds over three years, compared to low-income bond funds.
-These magnitudes are consistent with the findings in Figure 4 an obtain after controlling for fund return volatility and its interaction with changes in the fed funds rate.
+Columns 1 and 2 report the results for this regression estimated across the full sample of equity and bond funds, respectively.
+The coefficient of the interaction term, β , in regression (9) is negative and significant, indicating that high-income funds receive more inflows when interest rates fall.
+The economic magnitude is large: a 1% decrease in the fed funds rate leads to a 5% (0.128% per month × 36 months) cumulative increase in assets under management for high-income equity funds over a period of three years, compared to low-income equity funds.
+The effect on bond mutual funds is somewhat smaller: a 1% decrease in the fed funds rate leads to a 2% (0.054% per month × 36 months) cumulative increase in assets under management for high-income bond funds over three years, compared to low-income bond funds.
+These magnitudes are consistent with the findings in Figure 4 and are obtained after controlling for the fund return volatility and its interaction with changes in the fed funds rate.
 Controlling for volatility alleviates the concern that our results are driven by investors' desire to reach for yield by investing in riskier assets when interest rates are lower.

-Columns (3) to (6) in Table VI split the sample between retail and institutional funds.
-The results show that the coefficient on the interaction term β is statistically significant only for retail, not for institutional, funds, which indicates that only retail investors tend to reach for income when the fed funds rate declines.
+Columns 3-6 in Table VI split the sample between retail and institutional funds.
+The results show that the coefficient of the interaction term β is statistically significant only for retail, but not for institutional funds, indicating that only retail investors tend to reach for income when the fed funds rate declines.
 The difference between the estimates for retail and institutional investors is statistically different from zero at the 5% significance level for the equity fund sample.